edurant/edurant.github.io/advising/index.md

             follow curriculum 3.5. <a href="curriculum-3.5rev01.pdf">Flowchart</a>

 * Your preliminary plans for the next quarter's schedule
 * Your curriculum track (course list).
-Hardcopies are available outside of the CE/EE/Math office area.
-Electronic copies are available for newer versions at <a href="https://catalog.msoe.edu/">https://catalog.msoe.edu/</a>.
+Electronic copies are available at <a href="https://catalog.msoe.edu/">https://catalog.msoe.edu/</a>.
 Be sure to select the catalog year that you first enrolled at MSOE.
 * Any questions you may have

 ## Advisors